 Here’s the thing.
 Banks want you to have as big of a limit as possible.
 They know that if it’s there, it’s a pretty good chance that you are going to use it.
 Or at least more likely to use it.
 This will get you into trouble.
 Stay strong and keep a lower limit.
 The only way around this would be if you have had cards your whole life and never carried a balance and consider yourself to be a smart spender.

 This one I’m actually guilty of.
 We use a premium cash back rewards card.
-We pay around 100 a year for the privilege and in return we get 4% back on Gas and Groceries.
+We pay around $100 a year for the privilege and in return we get 4% back on Gas and Groceries.
 2% back on recurring payments and 1% back on everything else.
-I’ve done the math for our situation and this makes the most sense.
-There are a few perks, but the nicest thing is we get the cash-back bonus in November which is great to help along with the Christmas gifts.
+But by paying this extra amount it translates into another $200 of cash back, which makes it worth it.

 If you are going to use a credit card, make sure you get some type of benefit from it.

 Did I miss anything?
 Leave a comment below and let me know your tips on how to use a credit card wisely.